Abdelaziz-Elshrkawy/weather-journal-app/README.md

     -then use the command `npm start` to start the server and open the browser on `http://localhost:your port here`

-    - the type the zip code in the right way to retrieve the weather data
+    -then type the zip code in the right way to retrieve the weather data